summary

 7. She Gave Birth to Pegasus

 When Perseus took Medusa’s head, something extraordinary happened: two children sprang from the opening, obviously offspring of Poseidon.
 These were Chrysaor and Pegasus.
 Chrysaor became the father of the three-headed (or three-bodied) giant Geryon, mainly known for his fight with Heracles.
 Pegasus was a winged horse and one of the most famous mythological beings.
 So why did Gorgon Medusa give birth to a horse?
-Probably because Poseidon was, among others, god of the horses.
+Probably because Poseidon was, among other things, the god of the horses.

 8. Medusa’s Head Retained Its Powers Even After Medusa’s Death